jakobzhao/geog595/readme.md

 <details>
   <summary><b>Readings</b></summary>

 1. `Required` Li, W., Wang, S. and Bhatia, V., 2016.
-PolarHub: A large-scale web crawling engine for OGC service discovery in cyberinfrastructure.
-Computers, Environment and Urban Systems, 59, pp.195-207.
+PolarHub: A large-scale web crawling engine for OGC service discovery in cyberinfrastructure. *Computers, Environment and Urban Systems*, 59, pp.195-207.
 2. `Required` Thelwall, M. and Stuart, D., 2006.
-Web crawling ethics revisited: Cost, privacy, and denial of service.
-Journal of the American Society for Information Science and Technology, 57(13), pp.1771-1779.
+Web crawling ethics revisited: Cost, privacy, and denial of service. *Journal of the American Society for Information Science and Technology*, 57(13), pp.1771-1779.

-3. `Required` Langdon Winner, “Do Artifacts Have Politics?” from Langdon Winner, The Whale and the Reactor: A Search for Limits in an Age of High Technology (Chicago: University of Chicago Press, 1986).
+3. `Required` Langdon Winner, “Do Artifacts Have Politics?” from Langdon Winner, *The Whale and the Reactor: A Search for Limits in an Age of High Technology *(Chicago: University of Chicago Press, 1986).

 </details>